ietf-wg-cellar/ebml-specification/specification.markdown

 EBML uses a system of Elements to compose an EBML Document.
 EBML Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
 The Element Data, which is described by the Element ID, includes either binary data, one or more other EBML Elements, or both.

-# Variable Size Integer
+# Variable-Size Integer

-The Element ID and Element Data Size are both encoded as a Variable Size Integer.
-The Variable Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
-Variable Size Integers  **MUST** left-pad the VINT\_DATA value with zero bits so that the whole Variable Size Integer is octet aligned.
-The Variable Size Integer will be referred to as VINT for shorthand.
+The Element ID and Element Data Size are both encoded as a Variable-Size Integer.
+The Variable-Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
+Variable-Size Integers  **MUST** left-pad the VINT\_DATA value with zero bits so that the whole Variable-Size Integer is octet aligned.
+The Variable-Size Integer will be referred to as VINT for shorthand.

 ## VINT_WIDTH

-Each Variable Size Integer starts with a VINT\_WIDTH followed by a VINT\_MARKER.
+Each Variable-Size Integer starts with a VINT\_WIDTH followed by a VINT\_MARKER.
 VINT\_WIDTH is a sequence of zero or more bits of value `0` and is terminated by the VINT\_MARKER, which is a single bit of value `1`.
-The total length in bits of both VINT\_WIDTH and VINT\_MARKER is the total length in octets in of the Variable Size Integer.
+The total length in bits of both VINT\_WIDTH and VINT\_MARKER is the total length in octets in of the Variable-Size Integer.

-The single bit `1` starts a Variable Size Integer with a length of one octet.
-The sequence of bits `01` starts a Variable Size Integer with a length of two octets. `001` starts a Variable Size Integer with a length of three octets, and so on, with each additional `0` bit adding one octet to the length of the Variable Size Integer.
+The single bit `1` starts a Variable-Size Integer with a length of one octet.
+The sequence of bits `01` starts a Variable-Size Integer with a length of two octets. `001` starts a Variable-Size Integer with a length of three octets, and so on, with each additional `0` bit adding one octet to the length of the Variable-Size Integer.

 ## VINT_MARKER

 The VINT\_MARKER serves as a separator between the VINT\_WIDTH and VINT\_DATA.
-Each Variable Size Integer **MUST** contain exactly one VINT\_MARKER.
+Each Variable-Size Integer **MUST** contain exactly one VINT\_MARKER.
 The VINT\_MARKER is one bit in length and contain a bit with a value of one.
-The first bit with a value of one within the Variable Size Integer is the VINT\_MARKER.
+The first bit with a value of one within the Variable-Size Integer is the VINT\_MARKER.

 ## VINT_DATA

-The VINT\_DATA portion of the Variable Size Integer includes all data following (but not including) the VINT\_MARKER until end of the Variable Size Integer whose length is derived from the VINT\_WIDTH.
-The bits required for the VINT\_WIDTH and the VINT\_MARKER use one out of every eight bits of the total length of the Variable Size Integer.
-Thus, a Variable Size Integer of 1-octet length supplies 7 bits for VINT\_DATA, a 2-octet length supplies 14 bits for VINT\_DATA, and a 3-octet length supplies 21 bits for VINT\_DATA.
+The VINT\_DATA portion of the Variable-Size Integer includes all data following (but not including) the VINT\_MARKER until end of the Variable-Size Integer whose length is derived from the VINT\_WIDTH.
+The bits required for the VINT\_WIDTH and the VINT\_MARKER use one out of every eight bits of the total length of the Variable-Size Integer.
+Thus, a Variable-Size Integer of 1-octet length supplies 7 bits for VINT\_DATA, a 2-octet length supplies 14 bits for VINT\_DATA, and a 3-octet length supplies 21 bits for VINT\_DATA.
 If the number of bits required for VINT\_DATA is less than the bit size of VINT\_DATA, then